-If you're in the process of ramping up for the holiday season, then prepare for your mood to be spoiled.
-On the other hand, if you are feeling more Scroogey than holiday-spirited, I am happy to provide you with some ammunition: holiday hazards you can help cats avoid.
-That's right -- Dr. Doom-and-Gloom Barchas is here to ruin yet another holiday by harping on how dangerous it is for your pet!
+If you’re in the process of ramping up for a holiday celebration, then prepare for your mood to be spoiled over this cat-health matter.
+On the other hand, if you are feeling more Scroogey than holiday-spirited, I am happy to provide you with some ammunition: holiday health hazards for cats… that can be avoided.
+That’s right — Dr. Doom-and-Gloom Barchas is here to ruin yet another holiday by harping on how dangerous it is for your pet!
+Here are some tips.

 In truth, this article might not scare you too much.
 I am happy (honestly!) to say that cats, with their high levels of prudence, do not have a super-special knack for getting into trouble during the winter holidays.
 The overwhelming majority of cats get through them unscathed.

 There are, however, some exceptions.
-Here are a few hazards your cat should avoid.
+Here are a few holiday health hazards for cats you should be aware of and avoid!

 Believe it or not, in my experience this is the most common cause of unwanted veterinary visits for cats during the holidays.
 Christmas trees are remarkably attractive to some cats, and they simply aren’t as stable as real trees with roots.